mnunberg/dotnet-documentation/query/query-geo-view.md

-##Geo Spatial View Queries##
+##Geospatial View Queries##
-Geo Spatial Views are a new feature in Couchbase Server 4.0.
+Geospatial Views are a new feature in Couchbase Server 4.0.
 With them it is possible to perform queries using two-dimensional geometries stored with fields in your documents.
-To perform Geo Spatial queries, the View REST API is used or more likely an SDK.
-Similar to how regular Views are queried, the Couchbase Server.NET SDK 2.2.0 provides a wrapper API around the REST API making it easy to compose and execute queries.
-Note that to use Geo spatial queries, you documents must follow the GeoJSON specification.
+Like normal Views, Geospatial views can be queried either directly via the REST API or via an SDK (as is shown here).
+The Couchbase Server.NET SDK 2.2.0 provides a wrapper API around the REST API making it easy to compose and execute queries.

 ###Querying the "points" Spatial View###
-In the beer-sample Sample data bucket, you can create a Map function that emits a "Point" type document from the "Brewery" documents and contains the latitude and longitude field called "coordinates":
+In the beer-sample Sample data bucket, you can create a Map function that emits a `Point` type from the "Brewery" documents which contains the latitude and longitude field called `coordinates`:

     function (doc) {
 	    if (doc.type == "brewery" && doc.geo.lon && doc.geo.lat) {